MichielNoback/java_jupyterbook/02_syntax/flow_control.md

 }
 ```

 All three elements are optional.
-This, for instance, is a legal for-loop:
+This, for instance, is also a legal for-loop:

 ```java
 String[] nucleotides = {"Adenine", "Cytosine", "Guanine", "Thymine"};